pkoa/smartify-simple-humidifier/README.md

 ## Overview
 ### Background
 This project was born out of a want and need to automate the humidity in my room.</br>

 I have eczema which gets really bad during the cold, dry months.
-To combat this I bought a fan/humidifier that would cool down the room during the summer and humidify the room during the winter.
-This worked well during the summer, mostly since I left the machine on day and night, however during the winter leaving it on dayround wasn't an option.
+To combat this I bought a fan/humidifier that would cool down the room during the summer and humidify the room during the winter.</br>

+The solution worked well during the summer, mostly since I left the machine on day and night, however during the winter leaving it on dayround wasn't an option. </br>

 I wanted more granular control over the humidifier, with the ability to schedule depending on humidity or temperature, but the remote that came with it was quite basic and the device itself was not smart.</br>

 So instead going through the pain of either buying a new humidifier with the functionallity I wanted or getting used to checking the current humidity and using the basic remote to control the device every time, I created this project.
 ### How does it work?
 ![flowchart](images/simple-humidifier-flow.png)</br>